jasonkneen/ariel-js/README.md

 ## Example Driven Development

-ArielJS includes a set of example diagrams that can help you understand how to use the library.
+ArielJS uses a chainable API that makes diagram creation intuitive and readable.
+The chains follow a consistent pattern, with each method returning `this` to allow method chaining.
+The indentation in your code can visually represent the structure of your diagram, making complex diagrams easier to understand and maintain.

 ### Example: Basic Flowchart